DarthLP/Auralis/README.md

 - `/` - Overview dashboard with signals and releases
 - `/companies` - Companies listing with search and filtering
 - `/companies/:companyId` - Individual company details with products and recent activity
-- `/companies/:companyId/products/:productId` - Product details
+- `/companies/:companyId/products/:productId` - Product details with capabilities
 - `/signals` - Industry signals and news
 - `/releases` - Product releases tracking